 Each team will be assigned a specific family character (father, daughter, etc.) about whom they will be creating a narrative throughout the entire experience.

 The experience will be divided into four narrative segments that pertain to specific chapters in Japanese American incarceration history: forced evacuation, camp hardships, dealing with hardships (gaman), and resettlement after the war.
+Sessions will cover two of the four narrative segments.

 In each narrative segment, each team will create a short story about how they feel their assigned character would react or behave based on the situation or prompt.
 Teams will have a specific amount of time to complete their short story.